Nmension/nmension.github.io/_projects/1_project.md

 </div>
 The figure IV was the easiest to create because it only involved creating two plots side by side, using data operations that are natively handled in Matplotlib, without requiring a special way of organizing them or many additional steps.
 <br />

-3. Bash script for data management:
+### **Bash script for data management:**

 If it were just for the sake of analyzing data, I wouldn't have written a bash script with so many functions, but I needed to apply what I had just learned in my recent bootcamps, and at the same time expand my knowledge as I was quickly confronted with the limits of my current programming skills.
 Some of the challenges I faced included finding better input validation and ways to break down SQL queries to easily guide non-technical users through indirect database queries.
 I also learned to use nested case statements, although I didn't want to overuse them so as not to add too much complexity to the code, although they were easier to implement.

+For more information, please check the [Github repository](https://github.com/Nmension/Nvidia_Data_Analysis) of the project.

-_This page and the project it is affiliated to aren't done yet but since I have many things to handle at the moment, I'll try my best to finish it as soon as possible._
+_This page and the project it is affiliated to aren't finished yet but since I have many things to handle at the moment, I'll try my best to finish it as soon as possible.
+Thank you for reading !_